 Steel (hardness): gives the knife a sharper edge

 The steel contains tamahagane, a type of ore made from iron sand and considered to be the very finest material.
 Though tamahagane is usually used as a material in Japanese swords, it is also employed to craft the highest class of Japanese knives.
 Our craftsmen also use it.
 Tamahagane made in a tatara (traditional Japanese furnace) is considered to be the most valuable and desired in the world.
 Also, the purest steel in the world is a type of Japanese steel called shirogami hagane (white paper steel).

 Step 2.
-Setting the Shape and Strengthening the Blade
+Setting the shape and strengthening the blade

 Step 3.
-Coarse Sharpening
+Coarse sharpening

 Step 4.
 Quenching